vijaykrishnamurthy-sport/Vijay/index.md

 would’ve laughed it off as a good joke.

-A journey that traversed from microprocessors to lawn tennis, set-top-box design to sports academies, New Jersey and California to Karnataka, Corporate to Entrepreneurship to Academia, and electronics engineering to Ph.D. in sports management!
+A journey that traversed from microprocessors to lawn tennis, set-top-box design to sports academies, California to Karnataka, Corporate to Entrepreneurship to Academia, and electronics engineering to Ph.D. in sports management!

 So here I am.